-- Strength (more on that below)
+- Strength (more on this below)

 3. Design Flexibility

 Powder metallurgy is an “additive” process, which means that design starts from scratch instead of from a slab of material.
 With the ability to create from the ground up, you can achieve advanced part designs in an instant.
-Powder metal gives you the ability to use geometries that would be difficult or wasteful in machining.
+Powder metal gives you the ability to use geometries that would be difficult or wasteful in design for CNC machining.

 Even so, there’s a limit to net-shape forming with metal powder.
 The axial compression delivered by a punch moving into the die means your power metallurgy manufacturer can’t form some features.
 Either the powder won’t be moved into die, or if it does, release of the part afterward becomes difficult or even impossible.
 These features include: